-Under the ARISE model, the addicted person is involved in the process from the beginning rather than being pulled into the intervention without warning.
-The model focuses on introducing the entire family to recovery and healing, with no shame or blame involved.
+Another model is the ARISE model.
+It differs from traditional models like the Johnson Method in that it invites the addicted person to be heavily involved in the process from the beginning.
+It is based on the idea that there should be no secrets, no surprises, and full transparency throughout.
+The model focuses on introducing the entire family to recovery and healing, with no shame or blame involved.7

 Preparing for Success and the Possibility of Failure

-At the end of a successful drug abuse intervention, the addicted individual enters a treatment program.
+At the end of a successful drug abuse intervention, the individual will enter a treatment program.
 It's likely that the person's motivation to seek help is high at that point, so having a plan of action for implementing the best treatment option is crucial.